 After my guide and tracker returned from looking for tracks, we decided to call it a morning.
 I would have to get back to pack and tour the properties of Londolozi before my driver collected me to head home.
 As we were driving back to camp, I kept my eyes open, constantly and quickly scanning the area as I had been taught, to pick up on anything that looked slightly out of place.
 Just then, I spotted something to my left – a pattern that looked unfamiliar in the wild.
 I tapped my driver and told him to stop.
 I thought I had seen something.
 He threw the car in reverse and slowly backed up.

 There, sitting on a fallen tree trunk, was one of the leopard cubs.
-He was starting right at us and his sister was nearby.
+He was staring right at us and his sister was nearby.
 I was congratulated with high fives and praise for my great spot.
-We watched the cub walk down into the riverbed and climb into a tree, which is where we unfortunately had to leave him so we could hurry back to camp.
+We watched the cub walk down into the riverbed and climb into a tree, which is where we, unfortunately, had to leave him so we could hurry back to camp.
 It was one of the most rewarding games drives I’ve been on and one I’ll never forget.

 While all game drives are unique and special, there’s nothing more thrilling than the hunt for that elusive animal.
 The experience will stick with you forever.
 But that’s the way of the bush – it penetrates deep into your soul and leaves you changed.
 A piece of my heart will always be in Africa among the animals of the bush.